anshgs/EscapeMaze/README.md

 ## Instructions to install and run the game/tests:
 Make sure to have the latest release of Visual Studio and CMake installed before attempting to run this project

-Clone the repo recursively with git clone --recursive https://github.com/cs128-2021c/final-project-futuregadgetlab.git mkdir build cd build cmake ..
+Clone the repo recursively with git clone --recursive https://github.com/cs128-2021c/final-project-futuregadgetlab.git
+mkdir build
+cd build
+cmake ..

 To compile the game:
 cmake --build . --target EscapeMaze --config Release

 To run the game:
-./src/Release/EscapeMaze.exe while within the build folder
+./src/Release/EscapeMaze.exe

 To compile the test suite:
 cmake --build . --target tests --config Release

 To run the test suite:
-./tests/Release/tests.exe while within the build folder
+./tests/Release/tests.exe